LAMisanoob/LAMs-Tutorials/README.md

 GNU/LINUX
 =========

-Unix-like OS, with an awesome history.
-Free software philosophy; not as in cost, but as in freedom of choice, opensource.
-An ever increasing amount of things run on Linux; supercomputers, servers and therefore the internet, smartphones (android), personal computers (many use Linux, and OSx is a varient of BSD, a proprietary version of Unix).

-Linux can be broken down into many parts.

-Bootloader; Initialises hardware and starts Kernal.
-Kernal; Interacts with hardware, does memory management, task scheduling, file management, etc.

-Shell; A way to interact with your computer using a text interface.
-Interprets commands
+**Unix-like OS, with an awesome history.** Use Linux!
+It has an opensource philosophy, powerful tools, and runs an ever increasing amount of things we use every day; servers, smartphones (android), and personal computers.

 ## BASH